 I have given numerous short demonstrations over the years, some in conjunction with my son, Richard, whom also is a blacksmith enthusiast.
 Many of my projects in recent years have been chronicled on my Facebook page https://www.facebook.com/dave.hammer.12

-The two air hammers I have built have Facebook group pages....
-Cricket Air Hammer and Thumper Air Hammer
+The three air hammers I have designed and built have Facebook group pages....
+Cricket Air Hammer Thumper Air Hammer Bulldog Air Hammer

-1917 and 1918 were mostly been dedicated to designing and building small air hammers, then documenting them to share with other metalworkers so they can build them.
+The past five years (2017 - 2022 have been mostly dedicated to designing and building small air hammers, then documenting them to share with other metalworkers so they can build them.